DBraun/DawDreamer/README.md

 synth.set_automation(1, 0.5+.5*make_sine(.5, DURATION)) # 0.5 Hz sine wave remapped to [0, 1]

 # It's also possible to set automation in alignment with the tempo.
 # Let's make a numpy array whose PPQN is 960.
-Each 960 values in the array correspond to a quarter note
-# of time progressing.
+# Each 960 values in the array correspond to a quarter note of time progressing.
 # Let's make a parameter alternate between 0.25 and 0.75 four times per beat.
 automation = make_sine(4, DURATION, sr=960)
 automation = 0.25+.5*(automation > 0).astype(np.float32)
-synth.set_automation(1, automation, is_audio_rate=False)
+synth.set_automation(1, automation, ppqn=960)

 # Load a MIDI file and convert the timing to absolute seconds.
 Changes to the Render Engine's BPM
 # won't affect the timing.
 The kwargs below are defaults.